Barack Obama

 But according to critics of Obama's foreign policy and war strategy in Syria and Iraq, everything the administration is doing "right now is making the situation worse" - not better.

-That is the sentiment of Phyllis Bennis, senior fellow at the Institute for Policy Studies, who in a recent interview with the Real News Network said the Pentagon's plan to send more weapons and troops (whether you call them "trainers" or "advisers" or something else) will only prolong the violence in the region.
+That is the sentiment of Phyllis Bennis, a senior fellow at the Institute for Policy Studies, who, in a recent interview with the Real News Network, said the Pentagon's plan to send more weapons and troops (whether you call them "trainers" or "advisers" or something else) will only prolong the violence in the region.
 Describing the situation as "whack-a-mole," Bennis said the outcomes over the last year have been terrible and that a continuation of the strategy would predictably create more chaos and death for the people of Iraq and Syria.

 "We suddenly have the challenge of dealing with ISIS in Ramadi in Iraq," she explained, "so we're going to send a huge amount of resources, soldiers and new weapons and whatever, to Ramadi, where in the meantime whether it's in Syria, whether it's in Iraq, there are other crisis zones that are being created, even as we speak.
 And the more weapons that get sent, the more weapons end up in the hands of ISIS.
-That's true in Iraq, it's true in Syria."
+That's true in Iraq; it's true in Syria."

 She continued: